jpukg/Jpa-Hibernate/readme.md

 shared primary key

-In this technique, jpa will ensure that it will use a common primary key value in both the tables by @PrimaryKeyJoinColumn annotation
+In this technique, jpa will ensure that it will use primary key value in both the tables by @PrimaryKeyJoinColumn annotation

 Update Employee.java